Advising

 Effective Advising Framework

-The Effective Advising Framework provides a clear vision for planning, implementing, and evaluating an effective advising program in the context of a comprehensive school counseling program to support students' academic and career development in grades K-12.
-This Framework has been designed as a collaborative statewide effort by representatives from education, workforce, military, and community based organizations.
-The current version of the Effective Advising Framework is currently in field testing and will be made available to the public in the 2021-2022 school year.
+The Effective Advising Framework (EAF) provides districts with a blueprint for planning, implementing, and evaluating an individual planning system within the comprehensive school counseling program.
+This framework was designed as a collaborative statewide effort by representatives from education, workforce, military, and community-based organizations.
+The Effective Advising Framework is being piloted through planning and implementation grants and is available on the EAF website

 Effective Advising Framework Timeline:

-• Fall 2020 - Effective Advising Framework 1.0 developed by statewide steering committee and workgroup
+• Fall 2020 - EAF 1.0 developed by statewide steering committee and workgroup

 Please continue to check this webpage for the most recent updates and information related to the Effective Advising Framework.

-For more information regarding this LOI, please visit the TEA Grant Opportunities webpage.
+For more information, please visit the TEA Grant Opportunities webpage.

 Resources